Howard Pepper 1918

 “Not a chance.
 Nothing will be open on the way.
 Go see Shorty, he’ll have some we can borrow.”

-When Jack returned, my dad was finally happy with the tackle.
+When Jack returned, Dad was finally happy with the tackle.
 He said, “Everyone hit the sack.
 We leave at two tomorrow.”

 I thought, “Wow, that’s getting up three hours early.”

 I woke to the smell of bacon and eggs.
+Bill grumbled something about having to stay behind as I left the room.
 We ate, then piled into the bench seat of the truck.
-I was the designated gear shifter, being in the middle.
+I was the designated gear shifter, in the middle with no seatbelt.
+You just held on.
 Even with that duty and the bumpy ride of a dirt road, I was asleep in minutes.

 I woke up when we stopped in Fort Benton for gas.
 I always loved sleeping through a trip.
 I didn’t have to be bored looking at the endless plains or listening to adults talk about crops or weather.
 I was at the ranch one minute and at the destination the next.

-We went down the highway until my dad suddenly turned onto a bumpy dirt road.
-A recent rain had made small lakes along it.
-My dad was excited, “This rain will make the trout come out.
+We went down the highway until Dad suddenly turned onto a bumpy dirt road.
+A recent rain had made small lakes in the ruts.
+Dad was excited.
+“This rain will make the trout come out.
 We can cast lines for the sturgeon, and Bob can fish along the bank.”

-After two miles, we found the spot with three tall cottonwoods on the bank.
+After two miles, we found the spot—three tall cottonwoods on the bank.
 We quickly set up camp, pitching the tent in the grass behind the trees.
-I had never seen a river so big.
-It dwarfed the Milk River in Havre.
-The water was light blue and clear.
-White clay banks rose across from the river, reminding me of the White Cliffs of Dover I had seen pictured in a book.
+I’d never seen a river so big.
+It made the Milk River in Havre look like the creek at the ranch.
+The water ran light blue and clear while white clay banks rose across the river.
+They reminded me of the White Cliffs of Dover I had seen pictured in a book.

 I gathered stones, setting them in a circle.
-I stacked kindling, then ran to my father, asking, “Can I use your Zippo lighter?”
-Once the fire was going, I got out his blackened camp percolator to make some coffee.
-Jack and Dad had finished baiting the set lines, fastening large steel nuts to the end.
-They cast them out lasso-style, then came over to the fire for coffee.
+I stacked kindling, then ran to Dad, asking, “Can I use your Zippo?”
+Once the fire was going, I got out his blackened camp percolator and put the coffee on.
+Jack and Dad had finished baiting the set lines, fastening large steel nuts for sinkers.
+They swung them out, then came over to the fire.

-While they drank coffee, I was setting up my fishing pole.
-I was told to fish down the stream from the cottonwoods so our lines wouldn’t cross.
-My casts weren’t great, so I was after trout and bass.
-I had already hooked supper while they were finishing a second cup of coffee.
-It was a nice twelve-inch trout.
+While they drank coffee, I rigged my fishing pole.
+I was told to fish downstream from the cottonwoods so our lines wouldn’t cross.
+My casts weren’t great, but I wasn’t after sturgeon anyhow.
+I was after trout and bass.
+I had our supper while they were finishing a second cup of coffee—a nice twelve-inch trout.

-I called out, “Look what I’ve caught while you guys are slacking.”
+I held it up, “Look what I’ve caught while you were slacking.”

-Jack ran to the bank to set up on his fishing pole.
-My dad followed.
+Jack poured out his cup and ran to the bank to rig his pole.
+Dad followed.
 While they were setting up, I caught a bass—something we never saw in our creek.
-Jack and Dad were after sturgeon.
-I watched as they cast their lines and the weights splashed in the middle of the river.
+I watched as they cast their lines and the weights splashed in the middle of the river where the sturgeon were.

-Suddenly, I heard Jack say, “You got a big one, Howard.
+After an hour, I heard Jack shout to Dad, “You got a big one.
 Don’t let him snap the line.”

 I stuck the handle of my pole in the mud and rushed over.
 Dad’s fishing pole was nearly bent in half.
 He was struggling to adjust the drag on the reel so the fish could run out.

-I took the pole from Jack and watched as the two of them struggled to keep the fish on the line.
-They had just finished with the reel when the fish made a hard run.
+I took the pole from Jack and watched as the two of them struggled with the fish.
+Dad had just set the drag when the fish made a hard run.
 The line screamed off the pole, then slowed.
-Dad pulled back on the pole so he could reel the line back in.
+Dad pulled back on the pole, reeling the line in.

 “Damn, it’s like pulling a truck out of mud,” he said.

-He called out, “Howard, just keep him on the line!
-I know he’ll tire out before you do.”
+He called out, “Just keep him on the line.
+He’ll tire out before you do.”

 Every time Dad made some progress, the fish made another run.
-The battle lasted an hour until he finally dragged the fish onto the shore.
-It was a seven-foot lake sturgeon.
+His shirt was soaked in sweat, and his hands shook.
+The battle lasted an hour until he brought the fish onto the shore.
+It was a six-foot lake sturgeon.
 To my eyes, it was as big as a whale.
 I noticed Dad limping as he and Jack pulled the sturgeon closer to the camp.
 I thought he had twisted his ankle.

 Jack said, “We should have brought a bigger scale.”